- What Services Does the WRL Offer?

 - Students who consistently fail to show for appointments or cancel less than an hour prior to the appointment time may lose their tutoring privileges.

 The simple answer to this is any class, as long as there is some type of writing task assigned.
-The WRL tutors are trained to work with students who are at different grade levels, who are from various academic disciplines, and who are at different stages in their writing development.
+The WRL tutors are trained to work with students who are at different skill levels, who are from various academic disciplines, and who are at different stages in their writing development.
+Back to Top

 - Have you been given an essay assignment but do not know how to begin?